 Inflow into Mettur dam increased

-Water level in the dam stood at 107.72 feet against its full capacity of 120 feet and the storage was 75,209 mcft.
-The inflow into the dam increased to 5,230 cusecs from Friday’s inflow of 5,195 cusecs.
-The water discharged into Cauvery river continued as 12,000 cusecs.
+Water level in the dam stood at 104.22 feet against its full capacity of 120 feet and the storage was 70,419 tmcft.
+The inflow into the dam was increased to 3,555 cusecs from Thursday’s inflow of 2,559 cusecs.
+Water discharged into Cauvery river continued to be 12,000 cusecs.

 - Comments will be moderated by The Hindu editorial team.